 On the 1st of December 2005 the Westfalen Stadium was renamed Signal Iduna Park.
 The insurance company Signal Iduna connected its name to the stadium in return for providing financial support to Borussia Dortmund.

 In 2006 the Signal Iduna Park was one of the playing venues of the World Cup 2006 which was held in Germany.
 Temporarily renamed and temporarily reduced to an all-seater stadium the capacity was brought back to 67,000 seats.
 During the tournament the stadium hosted four group matches, one round of 16 match and the semi-final between Germany and Italy.

 After some small adjustments during the 2010-2011 season, the current stadium capacity is now 80,645 spectators.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-Oh what can one say about the intense and passionate fan base here in Dortmund?
 These fans are clad in their bright yellow colors, BVB09 flags adorn every part of the stadium, and the south stands, which boast the standing room area and the most rabid supporters, fill early.
 They sing, they chant, they bang their drums.
 Come early here and join in with the pregame buildup, which has fans singing a number of their home spun fight songs in German, and even an English version of the Rodgers and Hammerstein favorite, "You'll Never Walk Alone".
-By the time the players take to the pitch, the packed house is literally at a fever pitch.
+By the time the players take to the pitch, the packed house is literally at a fevered pitch.